This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The reason I had 3 pet brushes that I used regularly (a few times a month) was because each one brushed my dog in a slightly different way.

 The small blue one is actually a flea comb (also used in many homes as a lice comb).
-While my dog has never had fleas, I used this brush for helping to remove ticks after walks in the woods.
+While my dog has never had fleas, I used this brush for helping to easily remove ticks after walks in the woods.
 After noticing that it worked so well at pulling up loose hairs from my dog’s undercoat, I started using it regularly as a basic undercoat brush.
 Since it’s so small and is only made of plastic, it wasn’t all that effective.
-But it was one of the best ways I had at the time to remove loose fur from my dog’s undercoat.
-And if you have a dog with a thick undercoat, then you know how all of that super thin flyaway hair ends up in the corners of your house — unless you brush it out first.
+But, at the time, it was one of the best ways I had to remove loose undercoat fur.
+And if you have a dog with a thick undercoat, then you know how all of that super thin flyaway dog hair ends up in the corners of your house — unless you brush it out first.

-The rectangular curved small-tined pet brush was my favorite at the time, because it had some sharpness to it.
-The teeth of this slicker brush were so tiny, they appeared sharp and super-grabby.
-Therefore, they got a lot more loose fur on any one stroke of the dog’s coat.
-Until I tried the Furminator, I thought this was as good as it got in terms of dog brushes.
+The rectangular curved small-tined pet brush was my favorite at the time, because it had some sharpness to it and it worked great.
+The stainless steel teeth of this slicker brush were so tiny, they appeared sharp and super-grabby.
+Therefore, they got a lot more of the shedding hair on any one stroke of the dog’s coat.
+Until I tried the Furminator brush, I thought this was as good as it got in terms of dog brushes!

-The paddle-shaped pet brush with actual bristles on one side and metal tines on the other was pretty ineffective with my Lab-mix dog.
-Pin and bristle brushes work better with long-haired dogs.
+The paddle-shaped pet brush with actual bristles on one side and metal tines on the other was pretty ineffective with my short hair Lab-mix dog.
+As far as “regular” brushes for shedding… pin and bristle brushes work better with long-haired dogs.
 This was simply a pet brush that I’d had leftover from my days with Jersey, our long-haired dog.

 Now I know better…

-Here are some of the pros and cons of the Furminator dog brush, as I see it:
+Here are some of the pros and cons of the Furminator dog brush that I have: